hughbien/Marcato/README.md

 Description
 ===========

-Marcato is a lightweight command line music player for iTunes playlists.
+Marcato is a playlist manager for use with `mplayer`.

-It's still alpha quality software.
-Right now it's a thin wrapper around `afplay`.

 Installation
 ============